apache/zeppelin/shell/README.md

 ## Overview
 Shell interpreter for Apache Zeppelin

-A shell interpreter process is created when a paragraph using the shell interpreter is executed for the first time.
 ## Run the interpreter with docker
 You can run the shell interpreter as a standalone docker container.

 ### step 1.
 Specify the configuration for the shell interpreter
 ```bash
     # conf/interpreter.json